Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

 Considering Lemma~\ref{lem:MST2edges} and the fact that for $i\neq j$ the edges of $E_{iR}\cup E_{iB}$ have no point, except for the root $v$, in common with $E_{jR}\cup E_{jB}$, it is easy to see that no edge of $E_{iR}\cup E_{iB}$ crosses any edge of $E_{jR}\cup E_{jB}$.
 In order to join the graphs to two plane spanning trees on~$S$, we adapt them slightly, while keeping the properties of Theorem~\ref{thm:construction}.
 We first state how we combine the edge sets of the different plane spanning trees to get $R=G(S,E_R)$ and $B=G(S,E_B)$ and then reason why the claim in the theorem is true for this construction.

 First we add the construction for $S_v \cup \{v\}$ to both edge sets.
 This is the base to which all other trees will be attached.
 Then the graphs from the subtrees $M_i$ for $1\leq i\leq k$ are added to this base.
-The edges $vv_i$ are already used in $R_v$ or $B_v$, so we do not add the edges~$vv_i$ from both colors $E_{iR}$ and $E_{iB}$.
+The edges $vv_i$ are already used in $R_v$ or $B_v$, so we add the edges~$vv_i$ neither from $E_{iR}$ nor $E_{iB}$.
 As both $v$ and $v_i$ are connected to both colors (both spanning trees), the construction stays connected.
 As we did not add any additional edges the construction obviously stays cycle-free and the edge length bound is maintained.

 It remains to argue the planarity of the resulting graphs.
 By Lemma~\ref{lem:MST2edges}, edges of $E_{iR}$ or~$E_{iB}$ that cross any edge of $E_{vR}$ and $E_{vB}$ have to be incident to~$v$.
 By Lemma~\ref{lem:stay-in-wedge}, only the edges $e_i^-=v_{i-1}v_i$ and $e_i^+=v_{i}v_{i+1}$ (indices modulo $k$) are crossed by edges of $E_{iR}\!\setminus\!\{vv_i\}$ and $E_{iB}\!\setminus\!\{vv_i\}$.